Zo (bot)

-Zo was an artificial intelligence English-language chatbot developed by Microsoft.
-It was the successor to the chatbot Tay.
+Zo was an English-language chatbot developed by Microsoft as the successor to the chatbot Tay.
 Zo was an English version of Microsoft's other successful chatbots Xiaoice (China) and Rinna (Japan).

 History

 Zo was first launched in December 2016 on the Kik Messenger app.
 It was also available to users of Facebook (via Messenger), the group chat platform GroupMe, or to followers of Twitter to chat with it through private messages.